taliajmallo/rpgs/campaigns/In_The_Pines/charsheet.md

 Essence points of essence at sunset, and regain 1 point of essence if you begin a scene with 0 essence.
 All essence gained in these ways may be split between black and white essence at will.
+You may spend at most 3 essence per turn.
+If you spend 3 or more essence in a single turn, your anima banner flares to life for 9 minutes, surrounding you with churning white and black halos.
+The more of each type of essence you use, the bolder and more violent those halos are.
 ### Intimacies
 Attempts to subvert an intimacy allow you to make a Willpower roll against difficulty 8 to resist, even if you already failed to resist a supernatural